pure-data/externals-howto/README.rst

       CLASS_MAINSIGNALIN(xfade_tilde_class, t_xfade_tilde, f);
     }

-Pd’s message-system
+Pd’s message system
 *******************

-Non-audio-data are distributed via a message-system.
+Non-audio data is distributed via a message system.
 Each message consists of a “selector” and a list of atoms.

 atoms
 =====